soferreira/compute-alternatives-to-copy-files-in-ADF/README.md

 The [documentation](https://learn.microsoft.com/en-us/azure/data-factory/pricing-concepts) provides a good overview on how the cost* is calculated through examples.
 The key points are:

-- Orchestrator cost is calculated based on the number of activities and pipelines runs.
+- Orchestrator cost is calculated based on the number of activities and pipeline runs.

 - Compute duration called [DIU](https://learn.microsoft.com/en-us/azure/data-factory/copy-activity-performance#data-integration-units).

 *Cost - covering the pipeline execution and the compute resources used to run the pipeline.

 With number of activities run in mind, it is suggested to try and reduce the number of activities in a pipeline.
-This is because the cost is calculated based on the number of activities executions.
+This is because activity execution time is rounded up to the minute.
+I.e. if you have an activity that executed in 45 seconds, it will be rounded up to 1 minute for billing purposes.
 The more activities you have in a pipeline, the more you will pay.
 For example if you need to copy 100 files, you can use a single copy activity to copy all 100 files.
 This will be cheaper than using a loop over 100 copy activities to copy 1 file each.

 ## Use case

-You receive data from multiple sources, which are all are landing in your storage account.
+You receive data from multiple sources, which are all landing in your storage account.
 You need to copy this data from the landing zone to your data lake.

 ## Experiment setup